kgisl/filesOCR/README.md

 your OCR effort) to your faculty's email;
 7. Create a github repository containing a digital scan of your document and an OCR'ed text file of your document
-8. Bring the written document to class;  Bring a print out of the OCR'ed text file to class
+8. Bring the written document to class (from Step 1);
+Bring a print out of the OCR'ed text file to class
 9. If you do everything as per the steps above, you should end up with a snapshot of a cloned repo directory similar to the image below: